 Domestic Violence is violent, abusive or intimidating behaviour by a partner, carer or family member aiming to control, dominate or cause fear.
 Domestic Violence is not always physical abuse.
 It can be emotional, psychological, financial, sexual or other types of abuse.
 Victims of domestic violence often require great courage to take the first steps towards leaving the relationship.
 When your Australian residency is dependent on your abusive partner’s support the situation feels even more difficult.
-If you are ready to remove yourself from the situation our migration agent Perth and migration agent Sydney are here to help.
+If you are ready to remove yourself from the situation our migration agent Perth is here to help.
 Request a confidential consultation with our Director and Principal Registered Migration Agent, Michelle Firth, MARN 0636086 and 0006808.
 Michelle has been a migration agent for over 16 years and has successfully obtained permanent residency for clients suffering domestic violence.

 At Australian Visa Group, we have been approached by clients who hold Spouse 820 visas and have started suffering some form of abuse.
 Often the victims feel they do not have sufficient evidence to support their claims or they are unsure if their situation would even be considered domestic violence.
 Our migration agents are able to guide you through the process of obtaining the required evidence and statements to support your application.
 We will take the time to talk to you and fully understand what has been happening.
 We will explain the visa requirements and let you make the decision when to take the next steps.
 If you are ready to move forward, we will be there for you.
 We will work with you to present a strong application and request your 801 visa be granted even though your relationship has ended.

 The family violence provisions allow certain people applying for permanent residence in Australia to continue with their application after the breakdown of their married or de facto relationship, if they or a member of their family unit have experienced family violence by their partner.
-The provisions were introduced in response to concerns that some partners might remain in an abusive relationship because they believe they may be forced to leave Australia if they end their relationship.
-Unfortunately these provisions do not cross over into other visa classes including temporary 457 visas.
-This is a situation that needs addressing by the Department of Immigration and Border Protection.

 Further Information and Support